Petrichor625/Talk2car_CAVG/Readme.md

 # 🚗 **CAVG: GPT-4 Enhanced Multimodal Grounding for Autonomous Driving: Leveraging Cross-Modal Attention with Large Language Models**
+## 🏆 **High Impact Research**

-This repository contains the official implementation of  **PT-4 Enhanced Multimodal Grounding for Autonomous Driving: Leveraging Cross-Modal Attention with Large Language Models**, published in the the journal _Communications in Transportation Research_.
+This repository contains the official implementation of **PT-4 Enhanced Multimodal Grounding for Autonomous Driving: Leveraging Cross-Modal Attention with Large Language Models**, published in the journal *Communications in Transportation Research*.

+🔥 **Essential Science Indicators High-Citation Paper** — ranked in the top **1% of most-cited papers** in the field.

+---

 ## 📖 Overview